Call Us @ (617) 357-5255

 • Under : Blog

-Philodendron plants are a popular option to add to your home or office, providing a tropical addition to any space.
+Philodendrons are popular options to add to your home or office, providing a tropical addition to any space.
 Two popular varieties are:

 1) the Swiss Cheese Plant, which has rounded leathery leaves that develop deep lefts and oblong perforations as they grow older;

-2) the Split Leaf Philodendron, also known as Monstera, has a unique leaf pattern of large split leaves.
+2) the Split Leaf Philodendron, also known as Monstera Deliciosa, has a unique leaf pattern of large split leaves.

 While either plant variety would make a great addition to any room, you must ensure you offer it the right amount of light, water, and heat to grow and thrive.